Undergraduate Programs

 Major in Global Studies

-In our pre-major, BA and BS in Global Studies, we offer personalized study pathways that allow students to tailor their training toward their career goals and specific geographic areas of interest.
+In our BA and BS in Global Studies, we offer personalized study pathways that allow students to tailor their training toward their career goals and specific geographic areas of interest.
 Any other minor degree may also serve as a professional concentration.
 Intercultural experience provides a mechanism for students to incorporate study abroad, internships, and other intercultural experiential learning into their training.

 Our department maintains a tradition of direct faculty-to-student mentorship that is unusual at the UO.
 This gets formalized in our requirement that every Global Studies major has an identified faculty member who has formally agreed to serve as their mentor for the major.